MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/identity-access-management.md

 ---
-title: 'Azure identity and access management | Microsoft Docs'
+title: 'Finance HPC Azure identity and access management | Microsoft Docs'
 description: 'This article builds on a number of considerations and recommendations defined in the Azure landing zone article Azure landing zone design area for identity and access management.'
 author: Rajani-Janaki-Ram
 ms.author: rajanaki